John Peter HANNA

 Operational Sorties:

-Date of Birth: Born on the 25th of November 1920
+Date of Birth: Born on the 25th of November 1920, at Masterton

 Personal Details:

-Service Details: It seems that Peter must have been in the Territorial Army before joining the RNZAF.
+Service Details: Peter was in the Territorial Army before joining the RNZAF.
 He joined the Royal New Zealand Air Force as a trainee pilot at the same time as Gordon Easter, also from Cambridge, in 1941.
 Both ended up training together in New Zealand and Canada.
 They left Auckland on the ship Mariposa on the 20th of October 1941.
 Peter and Gordon trained at No. 4 Service Flying Training School at Saskatoon, on Course No. 42.

 The following excerpt comes from The New Zealand Observer magazine, which was a social magazine of the day, dated the 15th of October 1941.
 This snippet of news, written by a Cambridge-based columnist identified only as SALLY who wrote the column with seemingly only female readers in mind, came under the section "Waikato Doings" and the subheading "Cambridge Sidelights";